-Please stop by your local branch for an application.
+Please stop by your local branch for an application, or use our convenient online application here.
 You may present one of the following valid Rhode Island ID's:

 - Current Rhode Island driver's license (if address is not current, current address must be written on the back as provided for on the license)

 If you do not currently have a Rhode Island ID, you may present another photo ID, such as a passport or work ID, and proof of RI residency, such as:

 - Cable, phone or utility bill